Beth’s Story

 Just that acknowledgement of a very difficult situation allowed me to ask for help.

-I found a support team who listened to me and resources to help me understand the various caregiving options available.
+I found a support team that listened to me and resources to help me understand the various caregiving options available.

 I was able to have difficult conversations and make decisions easier with less guilt, resentment, and fear.
 It took some time, but I finally learned how to navigate the caregiving journey.